 On Thursdays, the Kona Historical Society invites the public to participate in their weekly Portuguese bread making activity.
 While the forno – or traditional Portuguese stone oven heats, a process that begins hours prior (four hours to be exact!) – guests knead and shape dough and plop the round shapes into a pan for baking.
 The forno is massive – it can hold 30 loaves in one sitting.

-Or, if you’re just passing through on Mamalahoa Highway, pick up a loaf of bread when you pass through Captain Cook, where the historical society is located.
-The roadside stand should open at 1:00pm, about the time the first batches of bread are removed from the forno.
+Or, if you’re passing through on Mamalahoa Highway, pick up a loaf of bread when you pass through Captain Cook, where the historical society is located.
+The roadside stand should open at 1:00 pm, about when the first batches of bread are removed from the forno.

-From yoga on a farm to baking traditional breads in an outdoor oven, if you’re sensing an alfresco theme you’re totally right.
-The Hawaiian islands are achingly beautiful (that’s why you’re visiting, right?), and even more so when you dig in to its rich natural and cultural resources.
+From yoga on a farm to baking traditional bread in an outdoor oven, if you’re sensing an alfresco theme, you’re right.
+The Hawaiian islands are beautiful (that’s why you’re visiting, right?), and even more so when you dig into its rich natural and cultural resources.

 Have Us Plan Your Hawaii Trip